kanata-05/tails/README.md

 ### how to run
 you need to install, PyQt5 (graphics :3) and pynput (listening to mouse :3):
 `pip install PyQt5 pynput`

-also, you need to change the base path in config.py to the installed path (i know this could've been avoided but just go with it :3)

 # how to interact
 tails has a builtin routine system, so it'll automatically keep him active,
 you can also right-click on him to get him to sit, stand or fly,